 Are Election Workers Employees?

 Hired by government entities to perform duties at polling places during national, state and local elections, election workers are ballot clerks, voting officials, poll workers, absentee ballot counters, polling place managers and machine tenders, among other titles.
-Because election workers are not considered independent contractors, but rather employees, federal income taxes must be withheld.
+Because election workers are not considered independent contractors, but rather employees, federal income taxes must be withheld from election worker pay.
 This income also may be treated as wages as pertaining to Social Security and Medicare, or FICA contributions, which are mandatory payroll deductions – even if you only receive a one-time paycheck – that are withheld from income to contribute to Social Security and Medicare.

 It doesn't matter if you are paid a stipend or a set fee per day for the period you worked the election.
 You will have to report the election income if you meet the minimum income thresholds to file a return for the year.
 When you began your election employment, you likely filled out an IRS Form W-4, Employee's Withholding Allowance Certificate.
 This form lets your employer know how much in federal income taxes to withhold from your paycheck.